 The Virginia Bar Association is devoted to improving Virginia law.
 This benefits the public and strengthens the administration of justice.
 We actively propose legislation, inform lawmakers and appear at hearings in the Virginia General Assembly to support recommended changes.

-The 2015 VBA legislative agenda features 13 proposals meant to improve the law and protect the public.
+The 2015 VBA legislative agenda featured 13 proposals meant to improve the law and protect the public.
 Four proposals came fom the VBA's Business Law Section and two each from the Wills, Trusts & Estates Section and the Boyd-Graves Conference.
 Other proposals involve the association's Real Estate and the Construction and Public Contracts sections, and the Virginia Family Law Coalition and the Commission on the Needs of Children.
-The session is scheduled to run from Jan.
+The session ran from Jan.
 14-Feb.
 28, with crossover occurring Feb.
-11. Lawmakers will reconvene April 15 to take up any bill amendments or vetoes by the governor.
+11. Lawmakers reconvened April 15 to take up bill amendments or vetoes by the governor.

 For up-to-date information on bill status, or information on bills dating back to 1994, visit the Virginia Legislative Information System